Agnes is on retreat! Agnes’s galleries are closed until June 2023, keep your eye on our website for upcoming public programs. Read more.

 Talk 1: “When the Museum Cares” with Stephen Legari

-Museums the world over are increasingly becoming locations for activities in health, well-being and even therapy.
+Museums all over the world are increasingly becoming locations for activities in health, well-being and even therapy.
 This presentation will focus on the evolution of programming in the department of Education and Well-Being at the Montreal Museum of Fine Arts.
 The presentation will include case studies, different approaches, testimonials and artwork from a variety of co-created community partnerships.
 Attendees will be invited to participate in a reflective experiential using a sample of artwork from the Agnes Etherington Art Centre.

 Talk 2: “Play for Creativity and Wellbeing” with Eve Blouin